evgv/evgv/README.md

 * Extensions development;
 * Integration of 3rd party applications;
 * Migrations 1.x/2.x and 2.x/2.x;
-* Technical support and maintenance.
+* Technical support and maintenance;
+* Framework customization;
+* Code standards creation.

 #### 2018 – 2020 - PHP / Magento  developer / Team Lead  ([Svitla Systems, Inc.](https://svitla.com/) / outstaff [Astound Commerce](https://astoundcommerce.com/) / Fulltime / Remote)

 __Description:__
+Development and support of online stores for a huge multinational company with a worldwide reputation (name was slipped because of NDA).
+We were engaged in the representations of e-commerce team for half of the European countries, Denmark, New Zealand, Mexico, Russia and Kazakhstan.
+Development was in a huge team, which in turn was divided into departments, I was engaged in backend development for this project.
+Basically, it was the development of individual modules and integration with third-party services.

-I headed the backend department on the project, mainly engaged in code review, code delivery, technical advising, task estimation, release planning (with PM and scrum master), tasks allocation, communication with the team from all departments of our project, consultations with the SA about global project issues, etc.
+Last year on project I headed the backend department, mainly engaged in code review, code delivery, technical advising, task estimation, release planning (with PM and scrum master), tasks allocation, communication with the team from all departments of our project, consultations with the SA about global project issues, etc.
 I also was engaged in developing for some solutions on the project that required my intervention.

 __Technologies:__ PHP 5.x, MySQL 5.x, CMS Magento EE 1.x, JS (jQuery/PrototypeJS), Npm / Yarn / Grunt / Bower, SOAP / REST, Redis, Vagrant / Docker, Apache, Git, BB, Ubuntu / Red Hat Enterprise Linux Server, AWS, Rackspace, Jira, SCRUM